By: Andrew Forrest - Updated May 2025

 By addressing these common foot problems with the right insoles, boots and socks, you can enjoy a more comfortable and pain-free hiking experience.

 When choosing insoles for flat feet, it is important to choose an insole that is neither too rigid nor too flexible.
-An insole that is too firm provides little shock absorption, whilst an insole that has too much cushioning, generally lacks support, so doesn't alleviate the symptoms that can be caused by flat feet.
+An insole that is too firm provides little shock absorption, while an insole that has too much cushioning, generally lacks support, so it doesn't alleviate the symptoms that can be caused by flat feet.

 Overpronation has been linked with heel pain, iliotibial band syndrome, plantar fasciitis, shin splints, knee pain, back pain, achilles tendinitis and more.
-I certainly know from personal experience how it can cause knee pain, but also know that my issue was completely solved by using orthotic insoles.
+I certainly know from personal experience how it can cause knee pain, but I also know that my issue was completely solved by using orthotic insoles.

 Certain insoles that offer arch support and stability can help correct this overpronation, and reduce the associated pains.